AntCPLab/AntCPLab.github.io/index.md

 2020.9
 >Paper  [Improving Utility and Security of the Shuffler-based Differential Privacy](https://arxiv.org/abs/1908.11515) accepted  by VLDB2021.

->Paper "Faster Secure Multiparty Computation of Adaptive Gradient Descent" accepted by the PPMLP workshop in Conjunction with CCS2020.
+>Paper [Faster Secure Multiparty Computation of Adaptive Gradient Descent](https://dl.acm.org/doi/10.1145/3411501.3419427) accepted by the PPMLP workshop in Conjunction with CCS2020.

 >Paper [hPRESS: A Hardware-enhanced Proxy Re-encryption Scheme using Secure Enclave](https://ieeexplore.ieee.org/document/9187972) accepted by IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD).